Nicaragua: Economy

-Nicaragua is currently a member of the Bolivarian Alliance for the Americas, which is also known as ALBA.
+Nicaragua is currently a member of the Bolivarian Alliance for the Americas, also known as ALBA.
 ALBA has proposed creating a new currency, the Sucre, for use among its members.
 In essence, this means that the Nicaraguan córdoba will be replaced with the Sucre.
 Other nations that will follow a similar pattern include: Venezuela, Ecuador, Bolivia, Honduras, Cuba, Saint Vincent and the Grenadines, Dominica and Antigua and Barbuda.

 Nicaragua is considering construction of a canal linking the Atlantic to the Pacific Ocean, which President Daniel Ortega has said will give Nicaragua its "economic independence".
 Scientists have raised concerns about environmental impacts, but the government has maintained that the canal will benefit the country by creating new jobs and potentially increasing its annual growth to an average of 8% per year.
 The project was scheduled to begin construction in December 2014, however the Nicaragua Canal has yet to be started.

 Tourism

-By 2006, tourism had become the second largest industry in Nicaragua.
+By 2006, tourism became the second-largest industry in Nicaragua.
 Previously, tourism had grown about 70% nationwide during a period of 7 years, with rates of 10%–16% annually.
 The increase and growth led to the income from tourism to rise more than 300% over a period of 10 years.
 The growth in tourism has also positively affected the agricultural, commercial, and finance industries, as well as the construction industry.
 President Daniel Ortega has stated his intention to use tourism to combat poverty throughout the country.
 The results for Nicaragua's tourism-driven economy have been significant, with the nation welcoming one million tourists in a calendar year for the first time in its history in 2010.

 Every year about 60,000 U.S. citizens visit Nicaragua, primarily business people, tourists, and those visiting relatives.
 Some 5,300 people from the U.S. reside in Nicaragua.
 The majority of tourists who visit Nicaragua are from the U.S., Central or South America, and Europe.
 According to the Ministry of Tourism of Nicaragua (INTUR), the colonial cities of León and Granada are the preferred spots for tourists.
 Also, the cities of Masaya, Rivas and the likes of San Juan del Sur, El Ostional, the Fortress of the Immaculate Conception, Ometepe Island, the Mombacho volcano, and the Corn Islands among other locations are the main tourist attractions.
 In addition, ecotourism, sport fishing and surfing attract many tourists to Nicaragua.

 According to the TV Noticias news program, the main attractions in Nicaragua for tourists are the beaches, the scenic routes, the architecture of cities such as León and Granada, ecotourism, and agritourism particularly in northern Nicaragua.
 As a result of increased tourism, Nicaragua has seen its foreign direct investment increase by 79.1% from 2007 to 2009.